Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Experimental Setup

-USEF-LauraTSE employs USEF-TFGridNet~\cite{11012711} as the discriminative front-end.
-In the encoder, the STFT is computed with a 20~ms window length and a 10~ms frame shift, using a 128-point FFT, producing 161-dimensional complex-valued STFT features per frame.
-These features are processed by 2-D convolutional layers with a kernel size of $3\times3$ and a stride of 1, with two input and 128 output channels.
-The cross-head attention module uses a single-layer cross-attention structure with four parallel attention heads and a feed-forward network (FFN) with a hidden dimension of 512.
-In both the full-band and sub-band modules, bidirectional long short-term memory (BLSTM) networks with 256 hidden units are employed as sequence modeling components to capture contextual dependencies along the temporal and frequency dimensions, respectively.
-Subsequently, a cross-frame self-attention module with a single attention layer, four attention heads, and a 512-dimensional FFN is applied to model global correlations across time--frequency units.
-The number of TF-GridNet blocks in the separator is set to 2 and 6 for the USEF-TFGridNet-S and USEF-TFGridNet-L configurations, respectively.
-In the decoder, 2-D transposed convolutional layers are used to reduce the feature channel dimension from 256 to 2, with kernel sizes and strides mirroring those of the encoder convolutional layers.
-The decoder outputs a complex time--frequency spectrum estimate of the target speaker’s speech, which is subsequently transformed back into the time domain.
+USEF-Laura-TSE employs USEF-TFGridNet~\cite{11012711} as the discriminative front-end. as the discriminative front-end.
+In the encoder, the input speech is transformed into the time-frequency domain using STFT and then processed by 2-D convolutional layers.
+The encoder output channels are set to 128.
+The cross-attention module uses a single-layer structure with four attention heads and a feed-forward hidden dimension of 512.
+In both the full-band and sub-band branches, BLSTM layers with 256 hidden units are used for sequence modeling.
+A cross-frame self-attention module with one attention layer, four heads, and a 512-dimensional feed-forward network is then applied to model global time-frequency dependencies.

+The number of TF-GridNet blocks is set to 2 and 6 for USEF-TFGridNet-S and USEF-TFGridNet-L, respectively.
+In the decoder, 2-D transposed convolutions are used to project the encoded features back to the complex spectrum, which is then converted to the waveform domain.
+The discriminative output is finally fed to LauraTSE as the conditional input of the generative back-end.